-- The National Park Service and U.S. Fish and Wildlife Service implemented agency-related fire management direction by completing administrative unit Fire Management Plans (FMPs). - The Bureau of Land Management completed a FMP for all Bureau of Land Management managed lands within Alaska. - The U.S. Forest Service additionally relies on Spatial Fire Planning contained in the Wildland Fire Decision Support System (WFDSS) and the Fire Management Reference System (FMRS), which identifies a collection of plans required for fire program management, such as aviation, operations, dispatch, and fire danger operating plan products.
-Maintaining current WFDSS and FMRS products will be a continuing effort to ensure guidance is consistent with Land & Resource Management Plan direction and they reflect available fire response options to move from current to desired conditions. - The U.S. Army-Alaska has included Forestry and Wildland Fire Management as an annex to their Integrated Natural Resource Management Plans that meets Army regulations and serves as their Fire Management Plan.
+- The NPS and USFWS implemented agency-related fire management direction by completing administrative unit Fire Management Plans (FMPs). - The BLM completed a statewide FMP for all BLM-managed lands in Alaska. - The USFS additionally relies on Spatial Fire Planning contained in the Wildland Fire Decision Support System (WFDSS) and the Fire Management Reference System (FMRS), which identifies a collection of plans required for fire program management, such as aviation, operations, dispatch, and fire danger operating plan products.
+Maintaining current WFDSS and FMRS products will be a continuing effort to ensure guidance is consistent with Land and Resource Management Plan direction and they reflect available fire response options to move from current to desired conditions. - The U.S. Army Garrison (USAG) Alaska has included Forestry and Wildland Fire Management as an annex to their Integrated Natural Resource Management Plans that meets Army regulations and serves as its Fire Management Plan.